shakacode/react_on_rails/docs/javascript/foreman-issues.md

 # Foreman Issues

-## It is not recomended to include foreman into Gemfile
+## It is not recommended to include foreman into Gemfile

 See: https://github.com/ddollar/foreman